decaffeinate/decaffeinate/docs/correctness-issues.md

 new =>
 ```

-This affects "`new` works against bare function" test in the CoffeeScript test
+This affects the "`new` works against bare function" test in the CoffeeScript test
 suite.

 ### Static property inheritance is implemented differently